iFixit/itbrokeand.ifixit.com/_posts/2013-07-21-csrf-how-we-do-it.md

 ## What does a CSRF attack allow?
-Cross-site request forgery allows an attacker to make arbitrary requests to a target site on behaf of another user,
+Cross-site request forgery allows an attacker to make arbitrary requests to a target site on behalf of another user,
 *with* their privleges but *without* their consent.

 ## How is a CSRF attack executed?